 Once we are hired, we will determine when an accident reconstructionist is necessary to be sent out.
 If one is, we immediately send one to the scene and inspect the tractor and trailer involved.
 They take photos, measurements, and look for physical evidence.
 Once this is done, our team works with the accident reconstructionist to see what other evidence may be out there.
 As you have seen, we turn over every stone in every case.

 3) Private Investigators

-A private investigator is a trained individual that is certified by the State in which they operate.
-They have a license.
+A private investigator is a trained and licensed individual that is certified by the state in which they operate.
 Investigators are trained to be able to find witnesses and gather information from them.
-They are not lawyers and the evidence that they gather can be used in Court.
+They are not lawyers, but the evidence that they gather can be used in court.
 We actually call them to the stand to testify about what people said or the evidence they find.
-Many were police officers.
+Many private investigators are former police officers.

 The trucking company and insurance companies will send private investigators to the scene and surrounding areas to interview anyone and everyone.
 Yet, they will only write down or videotape the ones that don't remember anything or say it wasn't the truck driver's fault.
 They will have an investigator follow your client around town.
 They watch your every move.

 Once we are hired, we send out private investigators to the scene to track down witnesses.
 We get every statement we can.
 We preserve all physical evidence at the scene.
 Our investigators work closely with my team to make sure that every avenue for evidence is gone down and completed.
 A case that is missing evidence or facts is a hard one to win and an easy one to defend.
 If we are hired early enough, we are usually able to preserve most of the evidence.

 Why Hire A Trial Lawyer?